 - An electrocardiogram (ECG).
 This is a tracing of the electrical activity of the heart.
 It sometimes shows typical patterns if you have pericarditis.

-- Other tests such as a magnetic resonance imaging (MRI) scan or computed tomography (CT) scan may be needed to look for changes in the pericardium.
+- Other tests such as a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan may be needed to look for changes in the pericardium.
 These tests tend to be done if a cause other than a viral infection is suspected.

 - If a large pericardial effusion develops, a sample of the fluid may be taken with a needle and syringe and analysed for infections such as TB.